chj753490584/notes-vba/vba-Like_function.md

 # VBA notes(Like Function)
 This is a small VBA programme I wrote when I had internship in Morgan Stanley.
 The purpose is to check every Fund Conpany and their new-issued funds, which need classifying into different category based on their types.
-I simplify the classification by checking their names.
+I simplify classcification by checking their names.
 If a name contains 'A' then put it into type 'A', which is realized by Like-Function.
 BTW, it needs data from WIND software.

-'''
+More detailed explanation would come later.
+···

 Sub 申报统计()

 '使用方法：请配合wind行政审批进度使用